-The O’Brien Center for Student Success located on the second floor of the Sakowich Center is a great place to start a discussion about career opportunities.
-The O’Brien Center for Student Success staff offer a wealth of resources, including career fairs and panels, researching employment opportunities, on-campus interviews, and extensive one-on-one advising to help you identify your interests, explore your options, and pursue your employment or graduate study goals.
+The O’Brien Center for Student Success, on the second floor of the Sakowich Center, is a great place to start a discussion about career opportunities.
+The O’Brien Center staff offer a wealth of resources, including career fairs and panels, researching employment opportunities, on-campus interviews and extensive one-on-one advising, to help you identify your interests, explore your options and pursue your employment or graduate-study goals.

 Some other useful career links can be found below.

 - The American Association for the Advancement of Science has a career page you can browse.

 - The American Institute of Biological Sciences (AIBS) has an interesting Careers in Biology website spanning many disciplines in biology.